Panasonic FZ80 vs GX80

 Concerning battery life, the FZ80 gets 330 shots out of its DMW-BMB9 battery, while the GX80 can take 290 images on a single charge of its DMW-BLG10 power pack.
-The power pack in the FZ80 can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.
+The battery packs of both cameras can be charged via USB, which can be very convenient when travelling.

 Any camera decision will naturally be influenced heavily by the price.
 The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The FZ80 was launched at a lower price than the GX80, despite having a lens built in.
 Normally, street prices remain initially close to the MSRP, but after a couple of months, the first discounts appear.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.